tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
 Maybe you can help us grow awareness around peer-to-peer networks

-and the alternatives to centralized systems that exist today.
+and alternatives to centralized systems.

 --